IISNRL/TWC_Mesh/documents/Tactical_Networking.md

 The combination of Meshtastic and ATAK provides a comprehensive solution for communication and situational awareness in environments where traditional connectivity is limited or absent, utilizing the strengths of both platforms.

-## Prepare your device:
+## Prepare your device

 > [!Note]
 > Unfortunately, current TAK only support Android system

-Before we get started, please make sure your device is ready and have the following software installed:
+Before we begin, please ensure that your device is prepared and that the subsequent software is installed:

 ATAK-CIV
 > Link: